 Crete, the largest island in the Greek archipelago, is perhaps its biggest show-off.
-This island has 650 miles of golden coastline, dramatic mountains, picturesque villages, and a cavalcade of ancient ruins that will set any history buff's heart aflutter.
-Few places live up their lofty reputations, but after a luxury holiday in Crete, you'll see, this island does not disappoint.
-From its historical attractions and luxury seaside hotels to its remarkable mountains, gorges, and beaches, Crete certainly knows how to impress.
+This island has 650 miles of golden coastline, dramatic mountains, picturesque villages, and a cavalcade of ancient ruins that will set any historian's heart aflutter.
+Few places live up their lofty reputations, but after a luxury holiday in Crete, you'll understand that this island does not underwhelm.

 Late May to early October is a popular time to visit Crete, when temperatures are typically over 25 degrees.
 During these months there is next to no rainfall, and the sea is nice and warm.
 Late June to mid-August are the hottest months with temperatures around 30 degrees.